ChixMagnet08/NutriPlanner-Personalized-Meal-Planning-System/README.md

 The project incorporates Object-Oriented Programming (OOP) principles to ensure modularity, reusability, and clear structure.

 1. **Encapsulation**
-   - Hides internal data and provides controlled access through getters and setters (e.g., `User` class and `UserValidator` methods).
+   - Store user details (e.g., age, weight, dietary restrictions) and meal data as private fields with public methods for access and modification.

 2. **Inheritance**
-   - Promotes code reuse; `Donor` inherits from `User` to access its properties and methods.
+   - A Meal parent class with subclasses like Breakfast, Lunch, and Dinner.

 3. **Polymorphism**
-   - Allows different classes to define unique implementations of a method (e.g., `DonationType` with abstract `confirmAndProcessDonation` method).
+   - Override a suggestMeal method to provide unique meal options for each subclass..

 4. **Abstraction**
-   - Hides unnecessary details; `User` class provides abstracted methods like `getName()` and `verifyPin()` for interacting with user data.
+   -Use an interface MealPlanner with methods like generatePlan(), viewMeals(), and trackNutrients().

 ---